 Required Course Work – 30 credit hours

-| REQUIRED CORE COURSE – 12 credit hours |
+| REQUIRED CORE COURSE – 15 credit hours |

-IS&T 6336 Foundations of Internet Computing
+IS&T 6336 Internet Computing and Internet of Things*

-| ELECTIVE COURSES – 18 credit hours |
+| ELECTIVE COURSES – 21 credit hours |

 Electives are to be selected in consultation with your advisor from the following subject areas: business, enterprise resource planning, finance, information science and technology or marketing.
 Click on a subject to see a complete list of courses under that subject area.
 Up to six credit hours may instead be taken outside of the department of business and information technology.